Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Results

 The model fit and residuals are shown in Figure \ref{fig:sunspot_fit_residuals}.

-The model occasionally predicts a negative sunspots number count due to the assumption of normally distributed errors $\epsilon_t \sim \mathcal{N}(0,\sigma')$.
-We regard these predictions as unphysical.
+We note that the model occasionally produces negative predicted sunspot counts, which are unphysical.
+This is a known limitation of applying a Gaussian likelihood to strictly non-negative count data.
+A more robust treatment would adopt a truncated Gaussian or a negative binomial likelihood.
 It can be seen that the residual sequence symmetrically fluctuates around zero.
-A histogram of the pooled residuals from different posterior samples is shown in Figure \ref{fig:sunspot_resid_hist}, depicting the residuals to be almost normally distributed.
+A histogram of the pooled residuals from different posterior samples is shown in Figure \ref{fig:sunspot_resid_hist}.

+We normalized the pooled residuals by the posterior mean of the inferred standard deviation $\sigma$.
+These normalized forecast residuals have a mean of $0.01$ and a standard deviation of $1.29$, indicating that the predictive uncertainty scale inferred by the model is consistent with the observed forecast errors.

-We use time-ordered residuals of the fit, obtained from the posterior means of the parameters, to further check for any autocorrelation in the residuals.
-The Autocorrelation function (ACF) and Partial Autocorrelation function (PACF) plots (Figure \ref{fig:acf_sunspots}) suggest no significant autocorrelation in the residual time-series.
+We also used the time-ordered residuals of the fit, obtained from the posterior means of the parameters, to further check for any autocorrelation in the residuals.
+The Autocorrelation function (ACF) and Partial Autocorrelation function (PACF) plots (Figure \ref{fig:acf_sunspots}) suggest no significant autocorrelation in the residual time series.

 This is further confirmed from the results of the Ljung-Box test, up to lag $10$, on the time-ordered residuals (Table \ref{tab:ljung_box_test}).